muppet9010/Streamlabs-Rcon-Integration/README.md

 4. Unzip the files into the desired folder.
 5. Open config.json in a text editor and add in your details - see later in readme for details
 6. Run the program: Streamlabs Rcon Integration.exe
-7. Select the desired profile from the dropdown and click Start.
+7. Select the desired profile from the dropdown.
+Suggested are the `Print All` and `Print Most Fancy`.
+8. Click the Start button to connect the integration between Streamlabs and Factorio.
-8. The integration is now running between the Streamlabs account and the game using the selected profile.
+9. The integration is now running between the Streamlabs account and the game using the selected profile.
+Test event sfrom streamlabs or from within the integration tool will now trigger activity within Factorio.

 Should a critical error occur the program may fail to load or close.
 Details can be found in the most recent log file within the Logs folder.